 So, if you have questions, reach out to us.
 It’s very likely we can help you from the comfort of your own home.
 9

-How Long Will It Take to Get My Bicycle Crash Case Resolved?
+How Long Will It Take to Get My Bicycle Crash Case Resolved in Massachusetts?

 One of the most frequently asked questions I get is “how long will it take to get my case settled?”
 My answer is almost always “it depends”.
 Not the most satisfying answer I understand but it is absolutely the most truthful.